gamefuldev/t8-battle-pass-timer/README.md

 ## Deployment

-This is a static website that can be deployed to any web hosting service:
+This is a static website that is currently deployed on Netlify

-- **GitHub Pages**: Push to a GitHub repository and enable GitHub Pages
-- **Netlify**: Drag and drop the files or connect your repository
-- **Vercel**: Deploy with a single command or through the web interface
-- **Traditional Hosting**: Upload files via FTP to any web server

 ## Local Development